 In 2012, Actor Kamal Haasan had planned to show his Tamil movie Vishwaroopam on the direct-to-home platform.
 This had created many irks among the Theater owners and distributors.

 He was much ahead of his time.

 Yesterday Jio announced the JioFibreHome broadband services where subscribers will be able to enjoy the movie premieres in the comfort of their homes, on the same day as they release in cinema halls and movie theatres in India.

 Just few years back when jio was introduced it revolutionized the way internet was used on smartphones with 1GB data per day & now with them getting into the broadband services with such revolutionary concept am sure there much bigger changes expected.

 Would you still want to watch movies in theatres?

-Can we still expect +200 Cr budget movies being produced ?
+Can we still expect +200 Cr budget movies to be produced?

 So Jio has announced new movie releases on their platforms along with cinemas.
-Well its a tough call, they certainly hav the deep pockets, but value chain of cinemas will certainly be disrupted !
-A new industry norm is the need of the hour !
+Well, it’s a tough call, they certainly have the deep pockets, but the value chain of cinemas will certainly be disrupted!
+A new industry norm is the need of the hour!

-Well technology can enable availability of content to consumer, but the experience of big screen, nicely & well thought interiors, happiness of going out with family cannot be disrupted.
+Well, technology can enable the availability of content to the consumer, but the experience of the big screen, nicely & well-thought interiors, the happiness of going out with the family cannot be disrupted.